Annihilating wild kernels: The conjectures of Leopoldt and Schneider

 giving (ii).
 For any $w \in S(L)$ local Tate duality likewise implies

 As $H^0_c(\mathcal O_{L,S}, \Z_p(r))$ vanishes by Lemma \ref{lem:vanishing}, the long exact sequence in cohomology associated to the exact triangle

-now gives the exact sequences in (i) and (iii) by Lemma \ref{lem:local-cohomology} and the very definition of Tate--Shafarevich groups.
+now gives the exact sequences in (i) and (iii) by Lemma \ref{lem:local-cohomology} and the very definition of Tate--Shafarevich groups (in view of (iv) the sequence in (iii) then actually coincides with the sequence in \cite[Satz 8]{MR544704}).
 It is then also clear that Schneider's conjecture implies that we have an isomorphism $H^1_c(\mathcal O_{L,S}, \Z_p(r)) \simeq H_{-r}^+(L) \otimes \Z_p$.
 Conversely, if these two $\Z_p[G]$-modules are isomorphic, they are in particular finitely generated $\Z_p$-modules of the same rank.
 The short exact sequence in (i) then implies that the Tate--Shafarevich group $\Sha^1(\mathcal O_{L,S}, \Z_p(r))$ is torsion and thus vanishes by Proposition \ref{prop:Schneider-equivalence} (i).
 Hence Schneider's conjecture holds by Proposition \ref{prop:Schneider-equivalence} (ii).
 This completes the proof of (i).
 Claim (iv) is an easy consequence of Theorem \ref{thm:Quillen--Lichtenbaum} and Remark \ref{rem:wild-independence}.
+Alternatively, it can be derived from \cite[Corollary 4.2 and Theorem 5.10(7)]{MR3071809}.
 Finally, it follows from Theorem \ref{thm:Quillen--Lichtenbaum}, Corollary \ref{cor:local-rank} and the exact sequence

 that the $\Z_p$-rank of $H^2_c(\mathcal O_{L,S}, \Z_p(r))$ equals

 Thus (v) is a consequence of Proposition \ref{prop:Schneider-equivalence}. \end{proof}